 Some of the key areas that may be covered during training as they relate to the primary causes of accidents include (i) slips, trips and falls; (ii) personal protective equipment; (iii) ergonomics, repetitive motion, and manual handling; (iv) workplace transport; and (v) legislation and responsibilities.
 Training can provide the foundations of competence but it does not necessarily result in a competent worker.
 Therefore, it is essential to assess staff competence to ensure that the training provided is relevant and effective.
 Supervision and monitoring arrangements shall be in place to ensure that training has been effective and the worker is competent at their job.
-The level of supervision and monitoring required is a management decision that shall be based on the risks associated with the job, the level of competence required, the experience of the individual and whether the worker works as part of a team or is a lone worker.
+The level of supervision and monitoring required is a management decision

-- (iii) Provide medical insurance coverage for workers; - (iv) Secure all installations from unauthorized intrusion and accident risks; - (v) Provide supplies of potable drinking water; - (vi) Provide clean eating areas where workers are not exposed to hazardous or noxious substances; - (vii) Provide H&SH&S orientation training to all new workers to ensure that they are apprised of the basic site rules of work at the site, personal protective protection, and preventing injuring to fellow workers; - (viii) Provide visitor orientation if visitors to the site can gain access to areas where hazardous conditions or substances may be present.
-Ensure also that visitor/s do not enter hazard areas unescorted; - (ix) Ensure the visibility of workers through their use of high visibility vests when working in or walking through heavy equipment operating areas; - (x) Ensure moving equipment is outfitted with rear mirror; - (xi) Mark and provide sign boards for hazardous areas such as energized electrical devices and lines, service rooms housing high voltage equipment, and areas for storage and disposal.
+(vii) Provide H and S orientation training to all new workers to ensure that they are apprised of the basic site rules of work at the site, personal protective protection, and preventing injuring to fellow workers;

+- (viii) Provide visitor orientation if visitors to the site can gain access to areas where hazardous conditions or substances may be present.
+Ensure also that visitor/s do not enter hazard areas unescorted; - (ix) Ensure the visibility of workers through their use of high visibility vests when working in or walking through heavy equipment operating areas; - (x) Ensure moving equipment is outfitted with audible back-up alarms; - (xi) Mark and provide sign boards for hazardous areas such as energized electrical devices and lines, service rooms housing high voltage equipment, and areas for storage and disposal.
 Signage shall be in accordance with international standards and be well known to, and easily understood by workers, visitors, and the general public as appropriate; and - (xii) Disallow worker exposure to noise level greater than 85 dBA for a duration of more than eight hours per day without hearing protection.
-The use of hearing protection shall be enforced actively. - 116.
+The use of hearing protection shall be enforced actively. - 125.
 Community Health and Safety.
 Hazards posed to the public, may include traffic accidents and vehicle collision.
 In this case, location of project site at isolated area, hence health and safety risk to community is almost none.
-However, construction contractor will be required to: - (i) Plan routes to avoid times of peak-traffic activities. - (ii) Liaise with SIPMIU/DSMC in identifying risk areas on route cards/maps. - (iii) Maintain regularly the vehicles and use of manufacturer-approved parts to minimize potentially serious accidents caused by equipment malfunction or premature failure. - (iv) Provide road signs and flag persons to warn of dangerous conditions, in case of location near the road. - 117.
+However, construction contractor will be required to: - (i) Plan routes to avoid times of peak-traffic activities. - (ii) Liaise with SIPMIU/DSMC in identifying risk areas on route cards/maps. - (iii) Maintain regularly the vehicles and use of manufacturer-approved parts to minimize potentially serious accidents caused by equipment malfunction or premature failure. - (iv) Provide road signs and flag persons to warn of dangerous conditions, in case of location near the road. - 126.
 Quarry Sites and Borrow Pits.
-Extraction of of clay, soils, stones, aggregates, and loose materials other than stones can cause disruption of natural land contours and vegetation resulting in accelerated erosion, disturbance in natural drainage patterns, and sedimentation/siltation of surface waters.
-Potential impacts are of very small magnitude, and can be reversible thus the construction contractor will be required to: - (i) Verify suitability of all material sources and obtain approval of DSMC; - (ii) Prioritize government-approved quarries and borrow pits; - (iii) Obtain approval of DSMC if new quarries and borrow sites are necessary; - (iv) Obtain approval of DSMC if extracting rocks, gravel, and sand from small rivers or streams is necessary.
+Extraction of approximately 28,000 m3 of clay, soils, stones, aggregates, and loose materials other than stones can cause disruption of natural land contours and vegetation resulting in accelerated erosion, disturbance in natural drainage patterns, and sedimentation/siltation of surface waters.
+Potential impacts are of small magnitude, negative and can be irreversible thus the construction contractor will be required to: - (i) Verify suitability of all material sources and obtain approval of DSMC; - (ii) Prioritize government-approved quarries and borrow pits; - (iii) Obtain approval of DSMC if new quarries and borrow sites are necessary; - (iv) Obtain approval of DSMC if extracting rocks, gravel, and sand from small rivers or streams is necessary.
 The extraction points shall be spread out along the length of the river to minimize disruption in river flow and to prevent instability to embankments.
 Local residents and water users shall be consulted to ensure that irrigation intakes, bunds, and local fishing are not adversely impacted; and